Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 Now that you have the best setup for developing code for the Arduino Uno, how do you use it?

-The best way to use them is to set them up side-by-side on your PC screen, so that each one covers the vertical half of the screen.
+The best way to use VS Code is to set up the editor and terminal side-by-side on your PC screen, so that each one covers the vertical half of the screen.
 This allows you to quickly go from one to another, without losing focus.

 Your screen needs to look like this: